NCRP CAL FIRE Forest Health Pilot Implementation Grant

 PROPOSAL DEVELOPMENT TECHNICAL SUPPORT

-GOAL: To support project proponents, develop application materials for the NCRP CAL FIRE Forest Health Pilot Solicitation in accordance with the source funding guidelines and eligibility requirements.
-This includes but is not limited to the following:
+GOAL: To support project proponents develop application materials for the NCRP CAL FIRE Forest Health Pilot Solicitation in accordance with the source funding guidelines and eligibility requirements.
+This included but was not limited to the following:

 • Project and sponsor eligibility